-Coding a secure login system using php and mysql
+Coding a secure login system with php and mysql

 Introduction

-Every input field will have a proper and secure validation, so you can easy implement the code in a live website.
+- Every input field will have proper and secure validation, making it easy to implement the code on a live website.

 Let's quickly see what we are going to encounter in this tutorial.